 Who is Asari Dokubo?

-Asari Dokubo can be described as an activist by the people of the Niger-delta region but as a terrorist by the Nigerian government.
-He disrupted the production of the oil in Nigeria as he fought for the reclamation of the mineral resource for the Niger Delta region.
-The Christian turned Muslim is a major political figure from the Ijaw ethnic group in the Niger Delta region of Nigeria.
-He joined in the creation of the Ijaw Youth Council (IYC) in 2001 and founded the Niger Delta People’s, Volunteer Force.
-In this article, I will be sharing with you 10 real facts about Niger-delta activist, Asari Dokubu that you probably didn’t know.
-We will look at Asari Dokubo biography, his age, wife, activist activities, and his net worth.
+The Christian-turned-Muslim is a major political figure from the Ijaw ethnic group in the Niger Delta region of Nigeria.
+He joined in the creation of the Ijaw Youth Council (IYC) in 2001 and founded the Niger Delta People’s Volunteer Force.
+In this article, I will be sharing with you ten real facts about Niger-delta activist Asari Dokubu that you probably didn’t know.
+We will look at Asari Dokubo’s biography, his age, wife, activist activities, and his net worth.

 Top 10 richest men in Nigeria 2020 and their source of income